w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/collectives-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Manta parachain:
+Here you will find a variety of dashboards that help visualize data from the Collectives parachain:

 - [Collectives](https://dune.com/substrate/collectives): This dashboard provides an overview of the Collectives ecosystem.
 On this dashboard, you can see the entire landscape of activities within